Gabriel Moreno Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 23rd in MLB with a collective eight strikeouts per nine innings.
+- The Dodgers pitching staff ranks 25th in the league with a collective 7.6 strikeouts per nine innings.

-- The Dodgers' 2.14 team ERA ranks second across all MLB pitching staffs.
+- The Dodgers' 3.76 team ERA ranks eighth across all MLB pitching staffs.

-- Dodgers pitchers combine to surrender the first-fewest home runs in baseball (two total, 0.3 per game).
+- Dodgers pitchers combine to give up six home runs (0.7 per game), the fifth-fewest in baseball.

-- The Dodgers will look to Syndergaard (0-0) in his second start this season.
+- Grove (0-0) makes the start for the Dodgers, his second of the season.

-- His most recent time out was on Sunday against the Arizona Diamondbacks, when the righty threw six innings, surrendering one earned run while giving up four hits.
+- The righty last pitched on Tuesday against the Colorado Rockies, when he tossed four innings, allowing three earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.